 Hooman Ramezani

-I have completed my BASc in Systems Design Engineering at the University of Waterloo, and my MASc at the University of Toronto with my thesis related to application of transformers for clinical workloads, including LLM and ViT models with multimodal data for lung cancer treatment.
+I have completed my BASc in Systems Design Engineering at the University of Waterloo, and my MASc at the University of Toronto.
+My thesis focused on applying transformers to clinical workloads, training LLM and ViT models on multimodal data for lung cancer treatment.

 In my free time you can find me playing guitar.
 See more here.